Alert!

 Also, an annual general meeting can be held entirely in writing.
 All voting members must consent to a written resolution covering the matters that must be dealt with at the AGM, including the presentation of the financial statements and any auditor’s report.

-In 2018, the Societies Act lowered the voting threshold for approving a special resolution.
-A special resolution is required to make fundamental changes to a society, including changing its name or bylaws.
+In 2016, the Societies Act lowered the default voting threshold for approving a special resolution.
+A special resolution is required to make a fundamental change to a society, including changing its name or bylaws.

 A special resolution requires 2/3 of the votes cast, but a society can set a higher threshold for special resolutions in its bylaws (up to 100% of voting members).
 The higher threshold can apply generally or be set for specific special resolutions.
 For example, the bylaws can require a unanimous vote to change the bylaw that sets out who gets the society’s assets on dissolution, while retaining the default threshold of 2/3 of the votes cast for other bylaw amendments.